Leading Michigan Shareholder Oppression Attorneys with Over $2 billion Recovered in Shareholder Rights Cases

 A “squeeze out” or “freeze out” occurs when the majority shareholders use their strategic position and power within the company to force out minority shareholders.
-For instance, the majority shareholder may force them to sell their shares to the company at an unreasonably low price, or resorting to remain shareholders but not receive any benefit of ownership.
+For instance, the majority shareholder may force them to sell their shares to the company at an unreasonably low price, or resort to remaining shareholders but not receiving any benefit of ownership.

 “Washouts” occur when the majority shareholders undergo a financial restructuring of the company that significantly dilutes a minority shareholders holdings to the point of being worthless.